 View the latest Sika GRI Report.
 The information contained in this report has been prepared in accordance with the GRI Standards option “core».
-This is Sika’s seventh GRI report, and it covers the calendar year of 2019.
+This is Sika’s eighth GRI report, and it covers the calendar year of 2020.

 United Nations Development Goals

 Sika is making a contribution to the UN 2030 Agenda for Sustainable Development, focusing on seven of the 17 goals.
 Among others, both the construction and the automotive industry highly influence these goals.